 On 5 April 1795 Sandford's Minister the Rev. George Bent was greatly concerned when he was shown a notice addressed to the Gentlemen of the Parish.
 It urged them "to have mercy on their poor distressed brethren who had been driven into poverty and extreme want, a great oppression and heavy burden that could no longer be born".
 It asked "how the poor man was to live and support his distressed family since over the last 30 years every provision including food, wheat, and wearing apparel had increased by half or even double whilst wages were as they had been 30 years previously."
 It announced a public meeting of those who were suffering to be held in a field outside the village, on 13 April, and then listed their demands, which included an increase in wages to one shilling and six per day, or an amount determined by the price of wheat.
 Gentlemen who were willing to settle should attend the meeting.
 Those who would not, "their reward would be given them which would soon unhappily come upon them".

 The Rev. Bent was well aware of the implications of this notice.
-Thirty years of stagnant wages, a laissez-faire approach to the soaring cost of provisions, particularly wheat, by successive Governments, the shift from employing live-in farm labourers to hiring them by the day, the previous year's poor harvest, entrepreneurs sometimes inflating the cost of flour and the decline of the woollen trade all brought great hardship, real starvation and often violent unrest.
+Thirty years of stagnant wages, a laissez-faire approach to the soaring cost of provisions, particularly wheat, by successive Governments, the shift from employing live-in farm labourers to hiring them by the day, the previous year's poor harvest, entrepreneurs sometimes inflating the cost of flour, and the decline of the woollen trade all brought great hardship, real starvation and often violent unrest.
 Riots by the labouring class were frequent, and Devonshire was particularly at risk.

 Bent sent to the only available Justice of the Peace, the Rev Foulkes, at Cheriton Bishop, asking his advice.
-Foulkes wrote to the Home Secretary the Duke of Portsmouth.
+Foulkes wrote to the Home Secretary, the Duke of Portsmouth.
 He told the Duke, "I have likewise wrote to the Commanding Officer of the Cornwall Militia now at Crediton requesting him to have his men in readiness to act in case of need. " Foulkes later heard of identical notices being circulated at Colebrooke, Morchard Bishop, Bow, Down St. Mary, Shobrooke, and was keen that the 25th Regiment of Dragoons in Exeter also be warned.

 Militias were part-time military units established at the county level for home defence.
 When volunteers proved insufficient, a parish selected men by ballot.
 These men then either served or found a substitute to take their place.
 In 1795 there was one regiment of Royal Cornwall Militia with 8 companies of about 80 men each.
 The stationing of the Cornwall Militia at Crediton explains how a Hartland man came to marry a Sandford girl.
 In fact John Heard had been "quarter'd at Sandford".
 It was ties like this to the local community that meant the Militia were not always trusted to put down local riots.

 The unrest had been well orchestrated for 13th April.
 There were riots, public meetings and public dissent not only throughout Devon, but throughout England in places as far apart as Plymouth, Tewkesbury, Nottingham and Saffron Walden.
-In South Devon blacksmith Thomas Campion was arrested when the Ilsington riot was put down, and later executed as a ringleader.
+In South Devon, blacksmith Thomas Campion was arrested when the Ilsington riot was put down, and later executed as a ringleader.

 The meeting advertised by the Sandford notice caused a riotous crowd to gather in Crediton's West Town.
 James Buller JP read the Riot Act to the crowd.
 Sir Stafford Northcote brought his Yeomanry from just outside Exeter and the 25th Dragoons galloped out from Exeter.
 But it seems that Buller was able to persuade the men to disperse without violence.
 When they departed the women remained as “words won’t feed our families.”
 But there is no record of the Cornwall Militia playing any part in the action.
 Perhaps this is as well, for in Seaford and Newhaven that day, the Militias joined the rioters.